dihedron/ansible-galaxy-crawler/README.md

   constraint: "= 1.0.1"
 ```

 NOTE: the input JSON and YAML file can be either provided as a file on disk (in which case you need to provide the path prefixed with `@`, as shown in the example above) or be passed inline.
-When passing an inline YAML, make sure that it starts with `---` or the command line parser won't be able to autodetect the encoding.
+When passing an inline YAML, make sure that it starts with `---` (as in the example above) or the command line parser won't be able to autodetect the encoding.